DotNetToscana/See4Me/README.md

 # Introducing See4Me

 *See4Me* is a cross-platform app to 'see' the world using [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).
-Simply point the smartphone and tap: in a few instants the app will describe and speak what it sees -- from scenes to objects to people with age and emotion.
+Simply point the smartphone and tap: in a few moments the app will describe and speak what it sees -- from scenes to objects to people with age and emotion.
 The app is also able to automatically translate descriptions using [Microsoft Translator](https://www.microsoft.com/en-us/translator/products.aspx).

 **Getting started**

 To use See4Me, you must obtain Cognitive API and Microsoft Translator subscription keys by following the instructions available in [How to register Cognitive Services](Docs/Register.md).

-Then, you need to insert these service keys (Subscription Key for Vision, Face, Emotion and Translator Services) in the *Src/See4Me.Shared/ServiceKeys.cs* file.
+Then, you need to enter these service keys (Subscription Key for Vision, Face, Emotion and Translator Services) in the *Src/See4Me.Shared/ServiceKeys.cs* file.

 **Screenshots**